- Buying a first home in NSW is challenging due to high property costs.

 | Promoted | Disclosure | ||||||||||

-The First Home Guarantee (FHBG) is an Australian government incentive for first home buyers looking to purchase their first home.
-The scheme offers first home buyers the ability to purchase a home with a deposit as low as 5%, without the need to pay Lenders' Mortgage Insurance (LMI).
-This means you can borrow up to 95% of the property value, with the federal government providing the lender with a guarantee of up to 15%.
+Essentially, the scheme offers first home buyers the opportunity to purchase a home with a deposit as low as 5% without the need to pay Lenders' Mortgage Insurance (LMI).
+This means you can borrow up to 95% of the property value, with the federal government effectively providing the lender with a guarantee of up to 15% of the property's value.

 Read more about state First Home Owner/Buyer Grants in other Australian states: